zitadel/terraform-provider-zitadel/docs/resources/email_provider_http.md

 ### Optional

 - `description` (String) Description of the email provider.
+- `expiration_signing_key` (String) Expiration duration for the signing key.
+When set during update, the old signing key will remain valid for the specified duration to allow for a graceful key rotation.
 - `set_active` (Boolean) Set the email provider as active after creating/updating.

 ### Read-Only